chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 Since `NULL` is not a allowed value for a property, setting null to a property removes it from the node.
 But it's always better to use `REMOVE` to remove a property as it is more intuitive and makes it clear that the property is not removed by mistake.

-**Note:** I'll publish another post in the Neo4j series and discuss about some common scenarios (like, shortest path calculation) and considerations for production deployment.
+**Note:** I'll publish another post in the Neo4j series and discuss about some common scenarios (e.g. shortest path calculations, importing RDBMS data etc.) and considerations for production deployment.
 Do come back later for the next post.
 {: .notice--info}

 #### References